Find out more about our COVID-19 response and supports for residents and businesses.

 You can reduce the amount of residential property taxes you pay, through the Province of BC's Home Owner Grant program.

 There are two available grants: basic and additional.
+These are the general requirements for each:

 Basic grant (up to $570)